 A coarser method of stopping these attacks - that has not been implemented at time of writing in the Cloudflare deployment - would be to blacklist URLs from spending after one attempt and then refresh this state every time the extension reaches 0 tokens.
 While this would be a more effective countermeasure, it would also prevent a client from spending tokens on a URL, even if the cookie for the URL were removed.
-Other potential mitigations could include requiring the edge to sign the appropriate header, or the edge stripping the cf-chl-bypass header from origin responses. dex would be to use a hash table, Bloom filter or other similarly efficient data structure.
+Other potential mitigations could include requiring the edge to sign the appropriate header, or the edge stripping the cf-chl-bypass header from origin responses.

-For example, a popular analytics script or JQuery code.
+15 For example, a popular analytics script or JQuery code.